 You may work with folks who don’t have a good work ethic

 Most software programs can’t tell you whether the influencers you are about to work with on your brand’s high-visibility campaign are dependable or not.
 Do they get their work in on time?
 Are they consistent in following directions?
 Will they disclose properly?
 Can you get all of the above without massive hours of QA on your part?
+At Sway Group, our QA department is the backbone of every campaign – they review every single piece of content that our influencers create to ensure that your brand is being highlighted in the most authentic and FTC compliant way possible.

 Your campaign might receive a very low engagement rate